alvaromc317/asgl/README.md

     pytest

 ## What’s new?

+### 2.1.0

+The latest release of the `asgl` package, version 2.1.0, introduces powerful enhancements for logistic regression models.
+Users can now easily tackle binary classification problems by setting `model='logit'`.
+For more granular control, specify `model='logit_raw'` to retrieve outputs before logistic transformation, or `model='logit_proba'` for probability outputs.
+Additionally, this update includes the implementation of ridge and adaptive ridge penalizations, accessible via `penalization='ridge'` or `'aridge'`, allowing for more flexible model tuning.

+### 2.0.0

 With the release of version 2.0, the `asgl` package has undergone significant enhancements and improvements.
 The most notable change is